 Design is very subjective, and we admit that the Buds Z2 looks similar to its predecessor, Buds Z.

-We actually like this design because the earbuds fit comfortably in the ears.
+Despite having an older design, we actually liked it because the earbuds fit comfortably in the ears.

-Long music sessions don’t result in earache because earbuds are designed to fit nicely in the ears.
+Long music sessions won’t cause any fatigue as the earbuds are designed to fit securely in the ears.

-The grip of earbuds is nice, and you don’t need to be worried about the earbuds falling off the ears.
+The grip of earbuds is strong, and you don’t need to be worried about the earbuds falling off the ears.

-What’s even better is the HeyMelody App that helps you to know if the TWS fit is good or not.
+What’s even better is the HeyMelody App that helps you know if the earbuds are fitted right in your ears.

-If it’s not, then you can swap the ear tips with others to get the right fit.
+If not, then you can swap the ear tips with others to get the right fit.

 Talking about the build quality, it’s satisfactory but not impressive.
 The TWS feels good to hold but slightly lacks the premium feel given by the competitors.